urschrei/geojson_example/README.md

 # Parsing GeoJSON using Rust
-This is a minimal example of how to parse GeoJSON using Rust.
+This is a minimal example demonstrating GeoJSON parsing using Rust.
 In order to run it, you'll need at least Rust 1.21.
 In most cases, the easiest way to do this is using [Rustup](https://rustup.rs).

 Before beginning, it may be helpful to familiarise yourself with the [GeoJSON spec](https://tools.ietf.org/html/rfc7946), as this will aid in the understanding of the use of `Option` types and nested geometries in [`rust-geojson`](https://docs.rs/geojson/0.9.1/geojson/).